Skip to main content

 Authentication & Authorization

-File upload endpoints respect the authentication and authorization rules you define in your prisma models.
-You can control access to file uploads using the same pattern as other API endpoints in Arkos, read the full guide at File Upload Authentication Upload Guide.
+File upload endpoints respect the authentication and authorization rules you define.
+You can control access to file uploads using the same pattern as other API endpoints in Arkos.

-In Static RBAC (See Guide) you define the AuthConfigs under src/modules/[model-name]/[model-name].auth-configs.ts you put it under src/modules/file-upload/file-upload.auth-configs.ts and apply the same rules, see Static RBAC Auth Configs Guide.
+In Static RBAC, define the AuthConfigs under src/modules/file-upload/file-upload.auth.ts and apply the same rules.
+See Static RBAC Auth Configs Guide.

 Next Steps

-For more detailed information on specific file types, check the API reference:
+For more detailed information on specific file types and advanced features: